 - If you have a WiFi available, you may want to connect to it when you see the list of drives.
 Newer Apple laptops now connect to the internet to verify the operating system is valid when installing (though you can disable/change this in the Start Security Utility mentioned in the first step).

 - Click on the external drive and it should boot normally.
 Make sure your connection to the external boot drive is secure, because if it accidentally disconnects, your computer may become unstable and reboot.

-*** Note that if you have set a firmware password and have a problematic installation of OSX, you may get an error when you try to change the external boot settings.
+- If you have set a firmware password and have a problematic installation of OSX, you may get an error when you try to change the external boot settings.
 If you run into this, format the drive clean, install OSX, and then you can use the option to enable external booting.
 I’m not really sure while Apple ties the firmware password to the OS installation, but my assumption is that they want to make sure that whomever is setting the firmware password is authorized to use the machine (I’m sure some college kids would think it was a great prank to “brick” their buddy’s machine if they had it for a minute or two).

 When working from your clone, you may want to:

 - Open Time Machine and disable auto backups (to avoid updating your Time Machine with a clone which may be older than your latest Time Machine backup).

 - Update Photoshop’s preferences to use your internal drive as your scratch disk for faster performance.

 Of course, booting from a clone isn’t a good long-term option.
 Once you’ve gotten through any critical work, you’ll need to repair or rebuild your main drive.